glampert/glampert.github.io/_posts/2015-09-01-reverse-engineering-darkstone.markdown

 There's also a number of other unknown binary files with the `.CBS` and `.CDF` extension.
 They seem to contain fixed size strings with a lot of zero padding.
 The strings seem to be mostly file paths.
-Probably used to specify the 3D models used by the dungeons and monsters.
+Probably used to specify the 3D models for the dungeons and monsters.

 Lots of text files with miscellaneous configurations for player classes and monsters.
 These are probably pure gold for modders, since they can be easily edited.